GeoTsak314/fastapi_3/export_app/README.md

 ### 📁 File Formats

+This app supports uploading your own `.txt`, `.csv`, or `.json` file (via Swagger UI),
+automatically converting it to structured data for export.

+You can also fetch data directly from an **online SQLite or MySQL database** by calling the `/import-online-db` endpoint.

 This app supports uploading your own `.txt`, `.csv`, or `.json` file (via Swagger UI), automatically converting it to structured data for export.